-The Alumni Service Award recognizes outstanding service to Excelsior College by a graduate whose efforts in advocacy, recruitment, or outreach may serve as a role model to others in helping the College achieve its overarching goals.
-Candidates for this award are nominated by the Alumni Leadership Council, College staff, Excelsior Board of Trustees, or the alumni community at large.
+The Alumni Service Award recognizes outstanding service to Excelsior University by a graduate whose efforts in advocacy, recruitment, or outreach may serve as a role model to others in helping Excelsior achieve its overarching goals.
+Candidates for this award are nominated by the Alumni Leadership Council, Excelsior staff, Excelsior Board of Trustees, or the alumni community at large.

 Presented to an outstanding nursing graduate in recognition of the accomplishments and vision of Dr. Carrie Lenburg, coordinator of the Regents College Nursing Program from 1973 to 1990.
 It commemorates her commitment to helping nurses attain their educational and professional goals.
 This award is presented to a nurse who demonstrates a commitment to nursing education as well as academic and professional accomplishments in the field of nursing.

-Named after the College’s first president, this award is presented in recognition of outstanding public service and community involvement by a graduate.
+Named after Excelsior’s first president, this award is presented in recognition of outstanding public service and community involvement by a graduate.

-Meier earned a Bachelor of Science in Nuclear Engineering Technology from Excelsior College and a Master of Business Administration from the University of Missouri.
+Faulk earned a Bachelor of Science in Liberal Arts from Excelsior College and a Master of Education from Mercer University.